powerful Stress Management Tips

 are all soothing.

-vigorously until they feel warm.
+- Create some friction and warmth.
 Then cup them over your closed eyes for 5

-- Say yes to pressure:
+- Say yes to pressure & tapping:

 - Schedule worry time: Many